 Custom fields (also called metafields/metadata) can be used on Public Signup Pages to collect additional data from your customers and store it with their subscriptions.
-You can add custom field data to subscriptions after they are created, as well.
+You can add custom field data to subscriptions and customers after they are created, as well.
 This data can also be displayed on statements and invoices, and included in the subscriptions CSV export.

 Many merchants utilize custom fields to collect additional data that is vital to the operation of their businesses.
 This can range from collecting additional information about a purchase … to … meeting customer’s expectations after a purchase.
 To help spur some thoughts on how custom fields can be used, here’s a smattering of examples:

 - T-shirt Size